dron-dronych/java-fun/README.md

 # Java Fun

-Fun small projects utilizing Java and its ecosystem
+Fun small projects utilizing Java and its ecosystem with the key focus  on machine learning and applied AI.